Using sound and haptic qualities of atmosphere to bring attention to the body in motion.

 Below is a short animation about building the houses over 3 days in the gallery.

 The skills of the craftsmen were self-evident and brought tacit integrity to the work.
 The communal familiarity of the story, and the sensual intimacy of the installation combined to show visitors to the gallery that the materiality of man-made things: in this case the houses’ qualities of construction, materials, odour, touch and feel, are our practical means to objectify myth, morality, identity, community and social values.
 How ideas, experiences and emotions are made tangible …… real.

 After three weeks, I became ‘The Big Bad Wolf’ when the houses were broken up, to make way for the next exhibition.

 Project concept, design and management, photography and video creation by Fiona Candy.
 Thanks to Barry Milne, Barry Turner, Dominic Rogan, Harold Wignall; Ben Casey; John Turner Ltd; Jenny Rutter at Pad Gallery, Preston; Arts Council England.
 “Who’s Afraid of the Big Bad Wolf” played by Henry Hall’s BBC Dance Orchestra (1930).

 We made 100 individual photographic portraits of visitors to the Harris Museum and Art Gallery during the week before Christmas.
-These were later brought together at life size, to form a 35 metre digital inkjet montage, displayed on the connective central stairways of this well known, imposing public building.
+These were later brought together at life size, to form a 35 metre digital inkjet montage, displayed on the two central stairways of this imposing, historic public building.